Topher-Dunlap/Topher-Dunlap/README.md

 ### Hi<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a> I'm Topher

 Nice to meet you!
-I am a full-stack developer with current experience using HTML/CSS/Javascript/jQuery/React to build web apps on the front end and Node.js, Express and PostgreSQL on the backend.
+I am a full-stack developer building web apps with React.js, Node.js and Java.
 With an extensive background in Information Technology, the smallest details matter, and that is something equally important in programming.
-I'm not afraid to ask why, and I thrive when I can understand the end goal while diving into the details.
+I'm a curious person, and I thrive when I can understand the end goal while diving into the details.
 Constantly looking to learn and expand my knowledge base is something I strive for each and every day.
 <br>

-- 🔭 Recently finished a 9 month Full Stack Software Engineering program.
-- 💻 Check out my portfolio at <a href="https://portfolio-mauve-two.vercel.app/">https://portfolio-mauve-two.vercel.app/</a>
-- 👯 I’m looking to collaborate on anything javascript!
-- 🤔 I’m looking for help with finding a developer position
+- 🔭 Currently a Full-Stack Developer for Best Buy.
 - 💬 Ask me about myself or my code
 - 📫 How to reach me: developerdunlap@gmail.com
 - 📱 How to reach me: 641-430-3840

-- 🏃🏻‍♂️ Fun fact: I have a degree in Jazz Saxophone and used to teach Dance (<em>Before the Pandemic.</em>)
+- 🏃🏻‍♂️ Fun fact: I have a degree in Jazz Saxophone and occasionally teach Dance (<em>Before the Pandemic.</em>)

 ### Find me on